APPLICATION RECEIPT DATE:

 Investigators who have received a previous award are not automatically eliminated from applying for a second pilot grant as long as the application meets the above criteria.

-The Arizona Alzheimer’s Disease Core Center Pilot Program is designed to facilitate new research in the fields of Alzheimer’s disease, related disorders and aging.
+RESEARCH OBJECTIVES: The Arizona Alzheimer’s Disease Core Center Pilot Program is designed to facilitate new research in the fields of Alzheimer’s disease, related disorders and aging.
 Information obtained should allow subsequent submission of competitive grant support through the National Institutes of Health, or other extramural funding agencies.
-Proposals that utilize data available through the National Alzheimer’s Coordinating Center (Minimum Data Set, Uniform Data Set Longitudinal, Neuropathology Data Set, etc. - see http://www.alz.washington.edu/WEB/data-descript.html); that are related to the disciplines of the ADCC Cores (Clinical, Data Management and Statistics, Education and Information, Neuropathology - see http://www.azalz.org/About-Us/All-Cores.aspx); or that promote the study of Hispanic or Native Americans are encouraged, but not required.
+Proposals that utilize data available through the National Alzheimer’s Coordinating Center (Minimum Data Set, Uniform Data Set, Neuropathology Data Set, etc. – see https://www.alz.washington.edu/WEB/data-descript.html); that are related to the disciplines of the ADCC Cores (Clinical, Data Management and Statistics, Education and Information, Neuropathology – seehttp://azalz.org/about-us/all-cores/); or that promote the study of Hispanic or Native Americans are encouraged.
 All proposals must include a preliminary plan and timeline for submission of a competitive grant application.

-If applicants desire prior evaluation on their proposed application, a pre-proposal (not to exceed five pages following the format of the “Research Plan” on the following page) may be sent by November 15, 2012 to Carol A. Barnes, Ph.D. via email attachment care of Michelle Carroll at email@example.com.
-While pre-proposals are not required, it would permit applicants to receive initial feedback and suggestions that might help with the full proposal.
+Optional Pre-proposal: If applicants desire prior evaluation on their proposed application, a pre-proposal (not to exceed five pages following the format of the “Research Plan” on the following page) may be sent by November 15, 2013 to Carol A. Barnes, Ph.D. via email attachment care of Michelle Carroll at firstname.lastname@example.org.
+While pre-proposals are not required, it would permit applicants to receive initial feedback and suggestions that might help strengthen their full proposal.
 Please send in Word or PDF format.
-Pre-Proposals will be sent to external reviewers for rapid feedback.
-Constructive recommendations will be available to applicants by late December 2012.
+Pre-proposals will be sent to external reviewers for rapid feedback.
+Constructive recommendations will be available to applicants by mid-December 2013.

-The PHS research grant application fillable forms must be used in applying for these funds (available at http://grants.nih.gov/grants/funding/phs398/phs398.html).
-All components of the proposal, including appendices, should be sent to Dr. Carol Barnes by email attachment care of Michelle Carroll at firstname.lastname@example.org in Word or PDF format.
-Applications must include:
+Full Application: The PHS research grant application fillable forms must be used in applying for these funds (available athttp://grants.nih.gov/grants/funding/phs398/phs398.html).
+All components of the proposal, including appendices, should be sent to Dr. Carol Barnes by email attachment care of Michelle Carroll at email@example.com in Word or PDF format.

 - Summary, Relevance, Project/Performance Sites, Senior/Key Personnel, etc. (form page 2)